-A 3D-printed adapter makes things easier to play the Nintendo Switch one-handed
+A 3D-printed adapter makes it easier to play the Nintendo Switch one-handed

 Tests put Galaxy Note 8 at the top of the smartphone display heap